winfred/acts_as/README.md

 # ActsAs

-ActiveRecord extension for easy belongs_to composition and delegation

 * Transparently write to multiple tables from one active record model by proxying attributes and their methods through a second model.
 * Easily extract a new table from an existing table, but keep the existing API intact without breaking any consumers.
 * When using STI to maintain easy joins, this is an easy way to proxy unique child attributes through to another table for that child